PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 * If the directory is not rooted (e.g. starts with C:), this is treated as a path relative to the input files
 * If the output directory is not defined, SQLite files will be updated in-place

-The `/Map` file is is a tab-delimited text file with three columns
+Use `/Map` to define the View column map file, which is is a tab-delimited text file with three columns
 * The Map file matches the format of the renamed column file created by the PgSql View Creator Helper (PgSqlViewCreatorHelper.exe)
 * Example data: